Nina Recipes: Mürbeteig, also called "1-2-3-Teig" (1-2-3-Dough) - German Shortcrust Pastry Recipe

 3 Ingredients Cookie Dough!

 I have recently seen a lot of posts and videos about this and couldn’t help but smile.
-This super simple recipe is not other than the basic recipe of Mürbeteig: German Shortcrust Pastry.
+This super simple recipe is no other than the basic recipe of Mürbeteig: German Shortcrust Pastry.
 This is a very old recipe and is present in cookbooks and textbooks for learning the bakery and confectionery trades.
 It’s the basis of all cookies.

 Go to Mürbeteig basic recipe (Basic German Shortcrust Pastry Recipe)

 Mürbeteig, also called “1-2-3-Teig” (1-2-3-Dough, 1-2-3 Pastry, or 1-2-3 Pie Dough) or butter dough, is a German Shortcrust Pastry used mainly for baking cookies and baked pastry cakes.
 It gets its name from the proportion of the main ingredients, respectively sugar, fat (usually butter), and flour.
 To these, salt, vanilla, and lemon peel are usually added.
-Depending on the region, egg yolk, and respectively whole egg may also be added.
-No water or baking products are needed, or allowed.
+Depending on the region, egg yolk, and, respectively, whole egg may also be added.
+No water or baking products are needed or allowed.

 There’s a controversy going on if eggs should be added to the dough or not.
 I noticed that in German recipes, people tend to add eggs to the dough because it is easier to work with.
-In Austrian ones, the tendency goes to exclude the egg to get a more crumbly texture.
+In Austrian ones, the tendency is to exclude the egg to get a more crumbly texture.

-Types of Shortcrust Pastry (Mürbeteig):
+Types of German Shortcrust Pastry (Mürbeteig):

 • Rollable Shortcrust Pastry (ausrollfähiger Mürbeteig):